Human Resource Management

 Financial Times rankings for the School of Management:

-- Distance Learning MBA ranked 8th in the world and 3rd in the UK in Online MBA rankings
+- Our Distance Learning MBA ranked 8th in the world, 3rd in the UK in Online MBA rankings

-- Ranked 1st in the world for career progression and 2nd in the world for value for money
+- Our Distance Learning MBA is also ranked 1st in the world for career progression and 2nd in the world for value for money

 Additional entry requirements: